 Below is a wartime photograph of Stocky with the personalized Spitfire that bore his initials, JFE, a tribute both to his service record and to his leadership qualities.

 In 2013 Stocky was inducted into Canada’s Aviation Hall of Fame.
 He also visited Gatineau, Quebec and was taken for a ride in the P-40 Kittyhawk lovingly restored and dedicated to him by Vintage Wings of Canada.
-To see some great photos of that visit, click: Living Legend.
+During that visit he posed with his great-grandson Joey Girolami of Troy, New York, giving him thumbs up.

 Many of them feature the prairie landscape he still loves so much.